cloudevents/spec/discovery/spec.md

   increasing number.
 The only requirement is that the value MUST always increase each time the Service Entry is updated.
-This allows for a quick integer comparision to determine which version of this Service Entry is the latest - meaning, the one with the larger integer value.
+This allows for a quick integer comparision to determine which version of this Service Entry is the latest - meaning, the one with the largest integer value.

 - Constraints:
   - REQUIRED in responses from the Discovery Endpoint.